Freiling87/CCU/CCU/Scratchpad.md

 General utilities that work across editors
 ##		CT	Hotkeys
 ###			C	Return to Editor
-When you die testing, you get an option "Q - Editor" levelEditor.ReturnToLevelEditor();
+- When you die testing, you get an option "Q - Editor", this is to mimic that.
+- Try:
+  - Patch whatever you do into PlayerControl.Update
+  - levelEditor.ReturnToLevelEditor();
+  - See also MenuGUI Class in case above doesn't work
 ###			T	Alt + 1/2/3/4 - Switch to Editor
 New
 ###			T	Alt + Ctrl + 1/2/3/4 - Quickswitch to Editor